How to book an appointment

 Information on appointment system

-Under the 2023 Contract, introduced to General Practice from 1 April 2023, with effect from the 15 May 2023, when a patient contacts the surgery for an appointment, our care navigators (reception team members) who are fully trained will ask you about your medical condition to triage and direct you to the appropriate medical professional or service which would be most suitable to help you with your medical conditions.
+When a patient contacts the surgery for an appointment, our care navigators (reception team members) who are fully trained will ask you about your medical condition to triage and direct you to the appropriate medical professional or service which would be most suitable to help you with your medical conditions.
 This is called care navigation.

 If you are offered an appointment, these are not necessarily on the same day or at Abbey Road Surgery.
 Care navigation (Signposting) offering other services such as Pharmacy First, Physiotherapist, Self-referral services, 111, Minor illness nurse based at another surgery who are part of our PCN (Primary care network), etc.

-We will continue to offer a combination of both telephone and face to face appointments.
+We will continue to offer a combination of both routine telephone and face to face appointments.
 You will be advised the best approach for your needs.

 You can also contact us for non-urgent clinical and admin enquiries via Accurx, an online service available from our website under contact us online.